brobinson9999/tx-technical-test/tx-technical-test-journal.md

 - Requirement 3 implies that meter type estimation should estimate 10 miles per day.
 But, the product table does not contain any price per mile.
 Again, it could be added given time.
 - Show/hide mileage field, or grey it out, when it doesn't apply to the selected item.
 - When booking, check to see if the item is already booked for the given date(s).
+- There is some repetition of code, and also the code is not well factored.

 Improved Design: